o3bvv/verboselib/README.rst

 Active language is the language which will be used for getting final values of translatable strings.

-Its **current value** is a string defined by user, e.g. "en".
+Its **current value** is a string defined by a user, e.g. "en".
 The value can be missing, i.e. not set.

 In addition to the current value, it is possible to define a **default value**.
 So, if the current value is not set, it will fallback to the default value.